tsuru/tsuru/service-api-fine-grained-permissions/integration-tests.md

   - Chosen FG scope: include proxy authorization behavior (user-selected).
   - The test runner must be logged in with an admin-capable tsuru user; integration code should call `tsuru token show` to retrieve the token required for role endpoints and manifest write.
-  - Use API versioned path 1.0 for all roles, `/permissions`, and services/{name}/manifest calls.
+  - Use API versioned path 1.0 for base roles endpoints and `/permissions`, and 1.31 for dynamic permissions and services/{name}/manifest calls.